michaelli99/1.SP500-Index-Long-Short-Strategy/README.md

     F --> G["Prediction Attribution (Ridge Regression)"]
 ```

-The following content is divided into five parts to explain the process and performance of the prediction models.
+The following content is divided into five parts to elaborate the process and performance of the prediction models.

 ## 1. Data Sourcing
-In this project, all data was sourced from publicly available databases (FRED, Yahoo Finance, Multpl.com, and University of Michigan Surveys of Consumers).
+All revelant data of this project was sourced from publicly available databases (FRED, Yahoo Finance, Multpl.com, and University of Michigan Surveys of Consumers).
 All raw data falls into the period of July 1990 to February 2024.

 ### 1.1.
 Response/Target Variable:
 The target varialble of the regression models is **S&P 500 Index's next intramonth return direction**.
 In this project, we applied three regression models to predict the index's next intra-month log return, and we will use the sign of the models' predicted return as the final prediction.
 The intra-month log return of month i is calculated by the formula: $$y_i = log(\frac{P_{close, i}}{P_{open, i}})$$